copsTvFan/cops-episode-guide/guide.md

 - Jackson County MO Sheriff's Dept (11:17 PM Assistance Call) Deputy Sidney Anderson says there is lots of commotion and back up is needed.
 Kenneth is naked in the street.
 Officer Kathy Ballman gives him a foil blanket to put around his waist.
-They ask if he's on meds and he just keeps saying “You can do it now!”
+They ask if he's on meds and he just keeps saying "You can do it now!"
 They put the blanket on the seat of the police car and put him on it.
 It was a fight in progress call.
-Now the man yells “Cut it off!” and claims he lives with Deputy Anderson.
+Now the man yells "Cut it off!" and claims he lives with Deputy Anderson.
 They find an open door at the house across the street and find the place is a mess and there's no one home.
 They find his clothes in the yard.
 Turns out he is a mental patient not taking his